How to Become a School Principal: Step-by-Step Guide

 Learn how to become a school principal.
 Research the job description and the education and licensing requirements and find out how to start a career as a school principal.

-Do I Want to Be a School Principal?
+Should I Become a School Principal?

 Becoming a school principal requires passion for higher education and strong leadership skills.
 Principals serve as the leaders and supervisors of schools.
 They manage and assist teachers and all other staff.
 They also oversee the staff's professional development, the school budget, student disciplinary matters and interact with the public as a representative of their school.
 Evening work is often required, and principals work year-round, as compared to teachers, who often have several months of vacation in the summers.